As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 How to use essential oils to reduce pollen allergy symptoms

-For outdoor use, add 1-2 drops to 100 ml water in a personal inhaler and carry it with you.
+For outdoor use, add 1-2 drops and 100 ml water in a personal inhaler and carry it with you.

 For indoor use, use your preferred essential oil or blend aromatically by adding 1-2 drops per 100 ml of water in your diffuser.

 To use topically, dilute your chosen essential oil to 2 – 4% in a carrier oil and apply.
-Check out this dilution chart.
+Keep this dilution chart handy so you can refer to it whenever you need to dilute essential oils.

 You may also be interested in “Best Essential Oils For Allergies And How To Use Them”